e-comos/e-comos/docs/documents-style.md

 ### Metaphor
 > [!NOTE]
 > Unless you are writing documents for ordinary users, don't use metaphors unless necessary.
 Especially the metaphor that is too elegant.
+Metaphor shouldn't use in the tech documents for developers.
+But you can use the metaphor in the document for users.
+A good metaphor should like this:
+> Kernel is a foundation for operating system.
+When you're using the